Morecambe and Wise: Christmas specials

 With the exception of 1974, the show had end-of-year Christmas specials, which became some of the highest-rated TV programmes of the era.
 Braben has said that people judged the quality of their Christmas experience on the quality of the Morecambe and Wise Christmas Special.
 From 1969 until 1980, except 1974, the shows were always broadcast on Christmas Day.
 Due to Eric Morecambe's heart attack, Christmas Day 1974 featured a highlights package of clips from previous shows rather than a new programme, introduced by Michael Parkinson, including a newly recorded interview with Morecambe & Wise.

 The Morecambe and Wise Christmas Show on BBC in 1977 scored one of the highest ever audiences in British television history with more than 20 million viewers (the cited figure varies between 21 and 28 million, depending on the source).
 The duo remain among the most consistently high-rating performers of all time on British television, regularly topping the in-week charts during their heyday in the 1970s and early 1980s.

 Famous sketches

 Grieg's Piano Concerto

-Classic sketches from such shows often revolved around the guest stars.
-One example is the 1971 appearance of André Previn, who was introduced onstage by Ernie as Andrew Preview.
+Classic sketches from such shows often revolve around the guest stars.
+One example is the 1971 appearance of André Previn, who is introduced onstage by Ernie as Andrew Preview.
 Previn's schedule was extremely tight, and Morecambe and Wise were worried that he had very little time to rehearse: popular myth holds that Previn had to learn his lines in the taxi on the way from the airport, but in reality he had taken part in two days of rehearsals (out of a planned five) before having to fly to America to see his mother, who had been taken ill.
 The final result was described by their biographer as "probably their finest moment".

 The sketch was a rework of one which appeared in Two of a Kind (Series 3, Episode 7) and written by Green and Hills.